Stopping HIV transmission while the world awaits a vaccine

 Sex without a condom is not necessarily advised, however, to prevent risk of other sexually transmitted infections (STIs).
 "This (group) had very high STIs," Grulich told CNN, adding that 20% of the men in the trial developed STIs each year, yet there were zero HIV infections.

+Approximately 10% of men had STIs associated with anal sex, which experts had previously thought aided HIV transmission, Gulich said.

-The evidence builds on previous studies on couples where one partner is HIV positive and on treatment, including a landmark study in 2011 that found that treatment can prevent new infections among couples by 96% and a second study in Europe in 2016 showing no transmission at all.
+The new evidence builds on previous studies on couples where one partner is HIV positive and on treatment, including a landmark study in 2011 that found that treatment can prevent new infections among couples by 96% and a second study in Europe in 2016 showing no transmission at all.

 Treatment as prevention is now recommended by the World Health Organization as a key component to include in HIV prevention programs,